Quantitative connection between the nanoscale electronic inhomogeneity and the pseudogap of Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ superconductors: Introduction

-In Fig.\ \ref{fig1}, we plot various pseudogap measurements of Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ together with schematic sketch of the UEPD.
-Three very distinct features can be clearly summarized in Fig.\ \ref{fig1}: (i) there are three characteristic temperatures (energies): the lower pseudogap $T_{lp}^*$ ($E_{lp}^*$), the upper pseudogap $T_{up}^*$ ($E_{up}^*$) and the hump $T_{hump}^*$ ($E_{hump}^*$) in the underdoped to the slightly overdoped regimes; (ii) all three characteristic temperatures (energies) merge together with superconducting transition temperature $T_c$ (superconducting gap energy $\Delta_c$), at the slightly overdoped level; (iii) $T^*$ and $E^*$ are connected by 2$E^*/k_BT^*$ = 7 $\pm$ 1,\cite{hon08} where $k_B$ is the Boltzmann's constant.
-Therefore all three energy-scales, which are correlated with corresponding characteristic temperatures measured by vast different experimental probes on various HTCS with $T_c^{max}$ of $\sim$90 K, are unified in the UEPD.
+In Fig.\ \ref{fig1}, we plot the pseudogaps determined by various measurements of purely oxygen-doped Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ together with a schematic sketch of the two universal pseudogaps and hump energy identified in the UEPD \cite{add02}.
+Three very distinct features can be clearly seen in Fig.\ \ref{fig1}: (i) there are three characteristic temperatures (energies): the lower pseudogap $T_{lp}^*$ ($E_{lp}^*$), the upper pseudogap $T_{up}^*$ ($E_{up}^*$) and the hump $T_{hump}^*$ ($E_{hump}^*$) in the underdoped to the slightly overdoped regimes; (ii) all three characteristic temperatures (energies) merge together with superconducting transition temperature $T_c$ (superconducting gap energy $\Delta_c$), at the slightly overdoped level; (iii) $T^*$ and $E^*$ are connected by 2$E^*/k_BT^*$ = 7 $\pm$ 1 \cite{hon08}, where $k_B$ is the Boltzmann's constant.
+Therefore all three characteristic temperature-scales and the three characteristic energy-scales measured by vast different experimental probes are connected by the relationship iii) and share the common electronic phase diagram, namely, UEPD.